 Evidence of Effectiveness

-Increasing access to places for physical activity in conjunction with efforts to address quality, cleanliness, and any safety or security concerns of such facilities over the long-term may be more effective at increasing physical activity levels than increasing access alone (TRB 2005).
+Increasing access to places for physical activity in conjunction with efforts to address quality, cleanliness, and any safety or security concerns of such facilities may be more effective over the long-term at increasing physical activity levels than increasing access alone5.
 Research suggests that considering all types of weather such as freezing temperatures and rain when implementing a plan to increase access to places for physical activity can improve the effectiveness of the plan, particularly in cold weather states13.
 Studies suggest adolescents may perceive a lack of age appropriate features, and sports fields, adventurous playgrounds, trails, and walking paths may encourage visitation of public open spaces and physical activity across several age groups14.
 To increase the appeal and perception of safety in places for physical activity, experts recommend spaces be well-maintained, appeal to males and females14, and include lighting, vegetation that facilitates open views, areas with street access and higher pedestrian activity, amenities like seating and drinking fountains, and features such as sculptures and food vendors15.

 Impact on Disparities

-National non-profit organizations work to increase access to places for physical activity in all 50 states, for example, Rails to Trails (RTT), YMCAs (YMCA-Fitness), JCCs (JCC-Fitness), the American Community Gardening Association (ACGA), the National Recreation and Park Association (NRPA-Impacting communities), and American Trails (American Trails-Map).
+National non-profit organizations work to increase access to places for physical activity in all 50 states, for example, Rails to Trails22, YMCAs23, JCCs24, the American Community Gardening Association25, the National Recreation and Park Association26, and American Trails27.

 Efforts to increase access to places for physical activity are underway at the local, regional, and state level.
 Such efforts can be broad community initiatives that encompass policy, systems, and environmental changes, as in Hamilton County, OH28 or specific projects such as renovating and promoting the use of a high school track, as in the Yancey County Schools in Burnsville, NC29.
 As of 2014, Arkansas, California, Kansas, and Texas enacted legislation to enable or encourage shared use agreements for school facilities as one way to increase access to places for physical activity30.
 Recreational spaces for physical activity can be made available through shared use agreements with public entities, such as colleges, community and senior centers, military spaces, or other unused or underused public land, as well as with private entities such as faith-based organizations, hospitals, and housing, work, and retail developments31.
 Communities have also created new walking trails with fitness stations along the way, for example the Biser Fitness Trail in Gettysburg, PA32.

 CDC DNPAO-Data - Centers for Disease Control and Prevention (CDC), Division of Nutrition Physical Activity and Obesity (DNPAO).
 Nutrition, physical activity and obesity: Data, trends and maps online tool.